Baglecake/emile-mini/README.md

 ## 🌱 What is enactive cognition?

-Enactivism frames cognition as **meaning‑making through action**.
-Rather than building fixed internal representations, agents develop skills and significance via sensorimotor engagement.
+Enactivism frames cognition as **meaning‑making through reciprocal environment-agent interaction**.
+Rather than building fixed internal representations, agents develop skills and interpret significance via sensorimotor engagement and qualia differentiation informed through context.

 In **émile-mini** this looks like: